bmariesan/DevTalks2018/README.md

 `docker exec -it emq20 /bin/sh`

 # SpringBoot code
+The samples in the project have been built using Spring Boot 2.x and Spring (Integration) 5.x
-- MqttProducer - contains the basic configuration for a producer using the Paho mqtt client within a Spring Boot Integration app
+- **MqttProducer** - contains the basic configuration for a producer using the Paho mqtt client within a Spring Boot Integration app
-- MqttSubscriber - same as above for a subscriber
+- **MqttSubscriber** - same as above for a subscriber
-- MqttDemoConstants - configurations for the host, QoS, topic from the demo
+- **MqttDemoConstants** - configurations for the host, QoS, topic from the demo

 # Slides